 If a broker has a licensed assistant but pays that person by the hour or bases compensation on hours worked in some way, that person cannot be an independent contractor.
 If you are a part-time agent and are doing other jobs for the brokerage on an hourly or salaried basis, it's likely that independent contractor status would not apply, as the majority of your compensation would not be from sales-related activities.

 Keep accurate accounting records and document all commissions versus other income from the brokerage.
 Actually, the cleanest deal would be to only get commissions and possibly some expense reimbursement now and then, but not often.

 There Must Be a Written Independent Contractor Agreement

 A written independent contractor agreement between the real estate agent and the broker would state the fact that the agent is to be treated as an independent contractor for federal tax purposes.

-Note that there are other state laws that could base status on common-law for purposes of unemployment compensation and workers' compensation.
+Note other state laws that could base the independent contractor status on the common law for purposes of unemployment compensation and workers' compensation.
 In those states, the broker must meet the more restrictive requirements, whichever they are.